apache/beam/sdks/python/apache_beam/examples/dataframe/README.md

 `taxiride.py` contains implementations for two DataFrame pipelines that process the well-known [NYC Taxi dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
-These pipelines don't use any Beam primitives, instead they build end-to-end pipelines using the DataFrame API, by leveraging [DataFrame IOs](https://beam.apache.org/releases/pydoc/current/apache_beam.dataframe.io.html).
+These pipelines don't use any Beam primitives.
+Instead they build end-to-end pipelines using the DataFrame API, by leveraging [DataFrame IOs](https://beam.apache.org/releases/pydoc/current/apache_beam.dataframe.io.html).

 The module defines two pipelines.
-The `location_id_agg` pipline does a grouped aggregation on the drop-off location ID.
-The `borough_enrich` pipeline extends this example by joining the zone lookup table to find the borough where each drop off occurred, and aggregation
+The `location_id_agg` pipeline does a grouped aggregation on the drop-off location ID.
+The `borough_enrich` pipeline extends this example by joining the zone lookup table to find the borough where each drop off occurred, and aggregate per borough.

 ### Data
 Some snapshots of NYC taxi data have been staged in `gs://apache-beam-samples` for use with these example pipelines:

 - `gs://apache-beam-samples/nyc_taxi/2017/yellow_tripdata_2017-*.csv`: CSV files
-  containing taxiride data for each month of 2017 (similar directories exist for 2018 and 2019).
+  containing taxi ride data for each month of 2017 (similar directories exist for 2018 and 2019).
 - `gs://apache-beam-samples/nyc_taxi/misc/sample.csv`: A sample of 1 million
   records from the beginning of 2019.
 At ~85 MiB this is a manageable size for processing locally.